angelo-domingo118/d-agriventory/README.md

 ---

 <p align="center">
-Built with ❤️ for the Department of Agriculture Cordillera<br>
+Built with ❤️ for the Department of Agriculture - CAR Regional Office<br>
-<em>Supporting agricultural development in the Cordillera Administrative Region</em>
+<em>Supporting agricultural development from the Baguio City Regional Office</em>
 </p>